Short Stories with Long Shadows

 - The Fox and The Grapes: about rationalization.

-- The Lion and the Mouse: about kindness.
+- The Lion and the Mouse: about kindness, revenge, and insolence.

 - The Owl and the Grasshopper: about manipulative flattery.